 It can show up as:

-If you want to go deeper into the somatic side of avoidance — the tight chest, the shutdown response, the numbness, the restlessness — you may find clarity in How Emotional Avoidance Shows Up in the Body, which explores how the nervous system holds, stores, and signals emotional overwhelm.
-It’s the perfect companion to this blog, especially if you’re learning how to reconnect with your physical and emotional cues.
+If you want to go deeper into the somatic side of avoidance—the tight chest, the shutdown response, the numbness—you may find clarity in How Emotional Avoidance Shows Up in the Body.
+It explores how the nervous system holds and signals emotional overwhelm, and how to begin reconnecting with those cues.

 Why Healing Avoidance Requires Gentleness